ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 ./build.sh
 ```

-You can also run tests using the test toolling in vscode or the pytest cli:
+You can also run tests using the test tooling "Test Explorer" in VSCode, or by calling the pytest cli:

 ```
 $ pytest

-# or a subset of tests
+# or run a subset of tests
 $ pytest tests/test_main.py
 $ pytest -k hello
 ```